vigna/webgraph-rs/README.md

-- Algorithms for compressing web graphs that exploit gap compression and differential compression (à la [LINK](http://www.hpl.hp.com/techreports/Compaq-DEC/SRC-RR-175.html)), intervalisation, and ζ codes to provide a high compression ratio (see [our datasets](http://law.di.unimi.it/datasets.php)).
+- Algorithms for compressing web graphs that exploit gap compression and differential compression (à la [LINK](http://www.hpl.hp.com/techreports/Compaq-DEC/SRC-RR-175.html)), intervali<ation, and ζ codes to provide a high compression ratio (see [our datasets](http://law.di.unimi.it/datasets.php)).
 The algorithms are controlled by several parameters, which provide different tradeoffs between access speed and compression ratio.